Our work in

 Staple crops

-Cassava, yam, cocoyam, maize, sorghum, rice, millet, cowpea, groundnut, tomato
+Cassava, yam, cocoyam, maize, sorghum, rice, millet, cowpea, groundnut, soybean

 Our work in Nigeria